 About Montezuma Castle

-Occupying an area of around 4,000 square feet, Montezuma Castle is an eminently impressive five storey limestone and mud structure demonstrating the ingenuity of the Sinagua people.
+Montezuma Castle in Arizona, USA is a well-preserved cliff dwelling built by the indigenous Sinagua people in around 1100 AD.
+Covering an area of around 4,000 square feet, Montezuma Castle is an eminently impressive limestone and mud structure of 20 rooms.

 Unfortunately, because of safety and conservation reasons, the public cannot actually enter Montezuma Castle and have not been able to do so since 1951.
 Those interested in further exploring the castle’s history and excavation can do so via the onsite museum.

 After 1125, the Sinagua people resettled in the Verde Valley after a volcanic eruption to the north.
 The fertile soil and reliable water supply allowed widespread farming, and it was during this time the castle was built, likely gradually building level upon level.
 Despite being called a ‘castle’, Montezuma Castle was instead the equivalent to a modern-day apartment complex.

 The region’s population peaked around 1300 AD, at which point the 20 rooms of Montezuma Castle would have housed between 30 and 50 people.
 The castle is believed to have been occupied until around 1425 AD when the Sinagua people abandoned this permanent settlement to migrate.
 The reasons why could include drought or other loss of resources, or additionally clashes with their newly arrived Yavapai neighbours.

 The castle’s name was also the result of historical ignorance.
 The European-Americans who found the ruins in the 1860s incorrectly assumed that all pre-Columbian archaeological sites in the Americas had been constructed by the Aztecs, whose ruler Montezuma was known for making first contact with the Spanish conquistadors, in particular Hernán Cortés.